Jorchava/fuzzy-waddle/README.md

 - **Mobile-First, Widget-Like UI:** The checker tool is compact and always accessible, even on small screens.
 - **NES/Contra Humor:** Bug Raiser and Launch Beans represent UX and UI, guiding you through the battle for accessible design.

+- **Next features:**
+1. small and large text compliance feedback
+2. bg and text color alternatives - suggestions like
+3. combine 1 and 2 into a hamburguer off canva menu, or other
+4. fix an issue with (3) hex colors

 ---

 ## 🕹️ How to Play